ShawonAshraf/bd-music-dl/README.md

 # bd-music-dl
-Batch downloads a full album from [music.com.bd](https://www.music.com.bd/)
+A CLI tool to batch download all the songs from an album from [music.com.bd](https://www.music.com.bd/)

 ## Why though
 One problem I faced on the website was that, older albums don't have an option to download